-- IPv4 addresses,
+- IPv4 addresses

 - IPv4 ranges in CIDR notation

 - IPv6 addresses

+- IPv6 ranges in CIDR notation

 to define the servers Nextcloud should trust as proxies.
 This parameter provides protection against client spoofing, and you should secure those servers as you would your Nextcloud server.